 HoneyBook Proposal Software Review

-HoneyBook offers useful but basic proposals with the core automation that makes a proposal management software valuable.
+HoneyBook offers useful but basic proposals with the core automation that makes proposal management software valuable.
 Proposal development is just one feature in the suite of tools built for managing a small business.
 HoneyBook is the best fit for small business owners or freelancers looking for a broader client management service that includes simple proposals.

 - Proposals are simple with the auto-fill ability for client information, making for quick preparation.